kselvam21/GAN-ttbar/README.md

 Kaviarasan Selvam

 ## Acknowledgements
-[Maurizio Pierini](https://ch.linkedin.com/in/maurizio-pierini-a04889a) - the author's CERN mentor and supervisor
+[Maurizio Pierini](https://ch.linkedin.com/in/maurizio-pierini-a04889a), CERN - the author's CERN mentor and supervisor